CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise1.md

 # Exercise 1: Creating a Fabric Workspace and SQL Database

-In this exercise, you will learn how to log into the Microsoft Fabric portal, create a new Fabric workspace, set up a SQL database, and load sample data into the database.
+In this exercise, you will learn how to create a new Fabric workspace, set up a SQL database, and load sample data into the database.

 ## Task 1: Create the Microsoft Fabric Workspace